machinateur/android-chrome-tab-transfer/README.md

 It exposes endpoints to retrieve all currently open tabs and also one to open a new tab.
 The former is used to download tab information, while the latter one can be used by the generated `sh` script to reopen the tabs on another device.

+## About the re-open script

+To reopen the tabs on another device, connect it instead, allow usb debugging and start the google chrome browser.
+Then run the generated script file.
+It requires `curl` to send the commands to reopen all tabs.

+Currently, this will not run on a Windows system without something like MINGW64 being installed.
+WSL/WSLv2 might also work.

 ## Chrome Beta/Canary support